D-Marc1/Simple-MySQLi/README.md

 **Description**

-If UPDATE query, will use rows matched, instead of rows changed.
+If UPDATE query, will use rows matched, instead of rows changed for `affectedRows()`.
 Useful if updating row with same values

 **Parameters**